michlv/sensus_protocol_lib/README.md

-# sensus_protocol_esp8266_lib
+# sensus_protocol_lib

-This is arduino library for reading Sensus Protocol.
-It was developer on ESP8266 (ESP-01), but should also work with Arduino, if the meter is connected the same way.
+This is arduino library for reading Sensus Protocol (UI-1203).
+It was developed on ESP8266 (ESP-01), but should also work with Arduino, if the meter is connected the same way.

-Developed to read Sensus SRD 2 water meter, but could be usable for others.
+Developed to read Sensus SR D II (SR D 2) water meter, but could be usable for others.
 Depedning on meter, the string returned may be different, but the protocol to read the meter should be the same.

-The protocol is also called as UI-1203.

 Water Meter Pinout
 ------------------
-most Sensus compatible meters (including the elster/AMCO meter) there are 3 wires (or three labeled terminals):
+Most Sensus compatible meters (including the elster/AMCO meter) there are 3 wires (or three labeled terminals):

 RED:    This is the clock signal and also power.
 Depeding on
         meter type, it may need 5V to run, I managed to read